pgorman/dangerjaunt/dangerjaunt.md

 ## Encounters ##

 1. Surprise?
 Base chance of 1--2 in 6.
-Check both sides, if appropriate.
+Roll for both sides.
 2. Encounter distance (if not dictated by environment) is the sum of both surprise rolls x 10'.
 3. Anyone surprised stands frozen for a turn.
 Anyone not surprised has the options:
 	- Evasion (the referee asks: "Do you run away?")